-Policy on Transfer of Academic Credit
+Policy on Transfer of Academic Credit Advanced Academic Standing

 Credit earned prior to matriculation.
 Academic credit earned at another school may be submitted for review during the first semester a student is enrolled in a degree program.
 Transfer credit is awarded through the Office of Academic Affairs at the recommendation of the Curriculum and Academic Policy Committee.
 A student may not transfer more than 24 hours of credit into the Master of Divinity program.
 No more than 10 of these transfer credits will be awarded as required courses.
-Students should be prepared to submit supporting documents, including course transcripts and syllabi, to the faculty committee and registrar.
+Students should be prepared to submit supporting documents, including course transcripts and syllabi, to the Curriculum and Academic Policy Committee and registrar.